A quick and easy pork stroganoff recipe made with diced pork and sliced chestnut mushrooms. You can make it with leftover roast pork too!

 To make pork stroganoff with brandy, you can add a splash of brandy to the pan after cooking the onions and mushrooms.

 Pork stroganoff pairs well with a variety of side dishes, such as roasted vegetables, garlic bread, or a simple green salad.
-You can also serve it with rice or mashed potatoes for a heartier meal.
+You can also serve it with brown rice or mashed potatoes for a heartier meal.

-😋 Delicious recipes using pork
+😋 Delicious pork recipes

 More Dinner Inspiration